labthings/labthings-fastapi/docs/source/dependencies/dependencies.rst

 .. warning::

     The use of dependencies is now deprecated.
-See `.thing_connection` and `.ThingServerInterface` for a more intuitive way to access that functionality.
+See :ref:`thing_connections` and `.ThingServerInterface` for a more intuitive way to access that functionality.

 LabThings makes use of the powerful "dependency injection" mechanism in FastAPI.
 You can see the `FastAPI documentation`_ for more information.
 In brief, FastAPI dependencies are annotated types that instruct FastAPI to supply certain function arguments automatically.
 This removes the need to set up resources at the start of a function, and ensures everything the function needs is declared and typed clearly.
 The most common use for dependencies in LabThings is where an action needs to make use of another `.Thing` on the same `.ThingServer`.